 Welcome to the Marcella Niehoff School of Nursing!

-I am excited to tell you about nursing education at Loyola.
+I am excited to tell you about education at Loyola.
 Graduates of the Marcella Niehoff School of Nursing are highly regarded in the Chicagoland area and across the nation for their commitment to caring and their dedication to the nursing, health systems management, exercise science and dietetics professions

 As part of Loyola's Health Sciences Division, the Marcella Niehoff School of Nursing prepares nurses to be clinicians, practitioners, nurse leaders/executives, nurse scholars and nurse researchers by offering a wide array of nursing degrees.
 The School of Nursing offers the following degrees: Bachelor of Science in Nursing (BSN), Master of Science in Nursing (MSN), Doctor of Nursing Practice (DNP) and Doctor of Philosophy (PhD).
-In addition, the School of Nursing also houses three non-nursing degrees, a Master's of Science Degree in Dietetics, a Master of Science in Quality, Safety and Information Technology, a Bachelor of Science in Exercise Science, and a Bachelor of Science in Health Systems Management.
+In addition, the School of Nursing also houses four non-nursing degrees, a Master of Science Degree in Dietetics, a Master of Science in Quality, Safety and Information Technology, a Bachelor of Science in Exercise Science, and a Bachelor of Science in Health Systems Management.
 Our Dietetics program also participates in the dietetic internship program.

-Loyola's School of Nursing became the first accredited collegiate nursing school in Illinois when they began offering BSN degrees in 1935.
+Loyola's School of Nursing became the first collegiate nursing school in Illinois when they began offering BSN degrees in 1935.
 Loyola has been a leader in nursing education ever since.
-In fact, our master’s degree program has been rated in the top 8% of all NLN-accredited programs in the nation by US News & World Report’s annual ranking of the best graduate schools.
+In fact, our master’s degree program has been rated in the top 12% by US News & World Report’s annual ranking of the best graduate schools.
 This high ranking demonstrated the strong commitment the faculty and staff make to the quality of education for our students.

 To learn more about the programs offered by the Marcella Niehoff School of Nursing, I invite you to explore this site and to come to campus for a visit.
 We would love to have you talk with the students and faculty of the School of Nursing.